jsafrane/scratch/csi-inline-volumes.md

 ## Motivation
 Currently, CSI can be used only though PersistentVolume object.
 All other persistent volume sources support in-line volumes in Pods, CSI should be no exception.
 There are three main drivers:
 * We want to move away from in-tree volume plugins to CSI, as designed in a separate proposal https://github.com/kubernetes/community/pull/2199/.
 In-line volumes should use CSI too.
 * CSI drivers can be used to provide ephemeral volumes used to inject state, configuration, secrets, identity or similar information to pods, like Secrets and ConfigMap in-tree volumes do today.
-	* We don't want to force users to create PVs for each such volume, we should allow to use them in-line in pods as regular Secrets or ephemeral Flex volumes.
+We don't want to force users to create PVs for each such volume, we should allow to use them in-line in pods as regular Secrets or ephemeral Flex volumes.
-	* On the other hand, we expect that CSI volumes used in PVs represent real persistent storage volume, such as iSCSI LUNs or NFS shares.
 * Get the same features as Flex and deprecate Flex.
-I.e. replace it with some CSI-Flex bridge.
-This bridge is out of scope of this proposal.
+(I.e. replace it with some CSI-Flex bridge.
+This bridge is out of scope of this proposal.)

 ## API
 `VolumeSource` needs to be extended with CSI volume source: